cbeck88/visit_struct/README.md

 ## "Intrusive" Syntax

-An additional header is provided, `visit_struct_intrusive.hpp` which permits the following syntax:
+An additional header is provided, `visit_struct_intrusive.hpp` which permits the following alternate syntax:

 ```